bhoward/focsipedia/docs/fp/parser-comb.md

 ---

 It is particularly easy to turn an LL(1) grammar into an efficient parser using the technique of **recursive descent parsing**.
-For each nonterminal in the grammar, we write a function that recognizes strings produced from that nonterminal.
-If there are multiple productions for the nonterminal, we use the next available character to decide which one to use.
-To parse the right-hand side of the chosen production rule, we have to recognize a sequence of terminals and nonterminals in order.
+For each non-terminal in the grammar, we write a function that recognizes strings produced from that non-terminal.
+If there are multiple productions for the non-terminal, we use the next available character to decide which one to use.
+To parse the right-hand side of the chosen production rule, we have to recognize a sequence of terminals and non-terminals in order.
 To recognize a terminal, we just check that the current character from the input matches the expected symbol.
-To recognize a nonterminal, we call the associated function for that nonterminal.
+To recognize a non-terminal, we call the associated function for that non-terminal.

-Therefore, our parser will be a set of mutually recursive functions, one for each nonterminal.
-To parse a word in the language, we call the function corresponding to the starting nonterminal; if that function returns without error, then we have successfully matched a word.
+Therefore, our parser will be a set of mutually recursive functions, one for each non-terminal.
+To parse a word in the language, we call the function corresponding to the starting non-terminal; if that function returns without error, then we have successfully matched a word.
 In addition to recognizing a string of characters, it is common for each recursive descent parsing function to return a data structure (the parse tree, or a close relative known as an **abstract syntax tree**) representing